sidharthv96/blog/content/posts/mermaid/shrinking-mermaid.md

 # Mermaid

 Mermaid is a markdown based diagramming tool.
-It is a javascript library that can be used to generate diagrams from text in a similar manner as markdown.
+It is a javascript library that can be used to generate diagrams from text, similar to Markdown.

 I've been a maintainer of the mermaid project for a while now.
 Mostly focused on the live editor, [mermaid.live](https://mermaid.live).

-Let's see how far we can shrink mermaid from it's current 2.05 MiB size.
+Let's see how far we can shrink mermaid from its current 2.05 MiB size.

 # Types of bundles in Mermaid